apache/druid/docs/tutorials/tutorial-rollup.md

   -->

 Apache Druid&circledR; can summarize raw data at ingestion time using a process known as "rollup."
-Rollup is a first-level aggregation operation over a selected set of columns that reduces the size of stored data.
+[Rollup](../ingestion/rollup.md) is a first-level aggregation operation over a selected set of columns that reduces the size of stored data.

 This tutorial demonstrates the effects of rollup on an example dataset.
+See [ingesting with rollup](https://druid.apache.org/docs/latest/multi-stage-query/concepts/#rollup) to learn more.

+## Prerequisites

-For this tutorial, you should have Druid downloaded as described in the [single-machine quickstart](index.md) and have it running on your local machine.
-The examples in the tutorial use the [multi-stage query](../multi-stage-query/index.md) (MSQ) task engine to execute SQL statements.
+Before proceeding, download Druid as described in [Quickstart (local)](index.md) and have it running on your local machine.
+You don't need to load any data into the Druid cluster.

-Before proceeding, it's recommended to complete the tutorials to [Load a file](../tutorials/tutorial-batch.md) and [Query data](../tutorials/tutorial-query.md).
+You should be familiar with data querying in Druid.
+If you haven't already, go through the [Query data](../tutorials/tutorial-query.md) tutorial first.

-## Example data
+## Load the example data

 For this tutorial, you use a small sample of network flow event data, representing IP traffic.
 The data contains packet and byte counts from a source IP address to a destination IP address.